Jack Culcay

-Jack Robert Culcay-Keth (born 26 September 1985) is an Ecuadorian-born German professional boxer.
+Jack Robert Culcay-Keth (born 26 September 1985) is an Ecuadorian-born German retired professional boxer.
 As an amateur he represented Germany, fighting at the 2008 Summer Olympics in the welterweight division, and winning a silver medal at the 2008 European Championships and gold at the 2009 World Championships.
 He held the WBA interim light-middleweight title between 2015 and 2017.

 Amateur career

 Culcay took up boxing at the behest of his father in 1998, training at TG 75 Darmstadt.
 He was relatively unknown in 2007, when he was sent to the 2007 World Amateur Boxing Championships.
 But while all the German top fighters exited early he and middleweight Konstantin Buga were the only ones to reach the quarterfinal and qualify for the 2008 Summer Olympics.
 At the World Championships, Culcay beat Jetmir Kuci and Zoran Mitrovic then he lost to eventual American winner Demetrius Andrade.
 At the Olympics he was edged out in his first bout by Kim Jung-Joo.
 Culcay went on to win a gold medal at the 2009 World Championships, beating Andrey Zamkovoy in the final match.